competitive benchmarking

 Best Practices

-Engaging in effective benchmarking requires following best practices to ensure accurate and valuable results.
+Engaging in effective competitive benchmarking requires following best practices to ensure accurate and valuable results.
 Some best practices are:

 1. Define Clear Objectives: Clearly define your goals and objectives for the benchmarking process.
 This helps you stay focused and ensures that the benchmarking efforts align with your business strategy.